re-masashi/meowdoc/docs/docs/dummy_files/hw.md

-# Documentation for hw.rs
+# Documentation for `dummy_files/hw.rs`

-This file contains a simple function that prints "Hello World!" to the console.
-It serves as a basic example and can be used as a starting point for more complex Rust programs.
+## Module-Level Description

-## `hw` Function
+This Rust file defines a simple function `hw` that prints "Hello World!" to the console.
+It serves as a basic example or a starting point for a Rust program.
+While it doesn't interact with other modules directly in its current form, it represents a fundamental building block that can be expanded upon and integrated into more complex applications.

-The `hw` function is a simple function that outputs "Hello World!" to the standard output.
+## Function: `hw`

-### Function Signature
+This function is responsible for printing the classic "Hello World!" message to the standard output.

 ```rust
 fn hw() {